OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

 [GRASS GIS Community Meeting](https://grasswiki.osgeo.org/wiki/GRASS_Community_Meeting_Prague_2024) in Prague.

-Nix development environment provides a stable and reproducible environment for all developers and can significantly simplify onboarding process of new contributors.
+The Nix development environment provides a stable and reproducible environment for all developers and can significantly simplify onboarding process of new contributors.